 Inviting the right Team Role contributions at the right time speeds up the process and makes the best use of everyone's time.
 It also ensures people understand the reason for their involvement and 'buy in' to the meeting.

-A As Projects pro gress different Team Roles are requir ed
+Identify goals Ideas Plans Shaper Co-ordinator Resource Investigator

-Identify goals Shaper Co-ordinator
+Plant

-Ideas Plant Resource Investigator
+Plans -

-Plans Monitor Evaluator Specialist
+Monitor Evaluator Specialist

 Contacts Resource Investigator Teamworker

 Organisation Oo Implementer Co-ordinator

 Follow through Completer Finisher Oo Implementer